Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Refined Spike Profiles

 \section{Refined Spike Profiles}

 Under the assumptions that $0\leq\Omega<\infty$ is fixed, and $a>0$ satisfies (\ref{thm1:1}), Theorem \ref{thm1} gives the existence of normalized concentrating solutions for \eqref{GP-2} as $a\to a_*(N)$, which concentrate at $P_0=(0,\cdots,0,1)$ and are axially symmetric.
-The main purpose of this section is to derive the refined spike profiles of general normalized concentrating solutions $w_a\in\mathcal{H}$ for \eqref{GP-2} concentrating at $P_0=(0,\cdots,0,1)$ as $a\to a_*(N)$.
+The main purpose of this section is to derive the refined spike profiles of normalized concentrating solutions \(w_a\in\mathcal H\) for \eqref{GP-2} concentrating at \(P_0=(0,\cdots,0,1)\) as \(a\to a_*(N)\).
+When \(N=3\), we assume naturally that the maximum point \(x_a\) of \(|w_a|\) lies on the \(x_3\)-axis.

 Denote

 and

 where $\mu_a<0$ is as in Definition \ref{def2}, $x_a\in\R^N$ is a global maximum point of $|w_{a}|$, and $\sigma_{a}\in[0,2\pi)$ is chosen properly (similar to \cite[Lemma 3.2]{GLY}) such that